gSchool/usaa-preassessment-block/units/00-Git/00-Git.checkpoint.md

 * title: Different histories
 * topics: git
 ##### !question
-When the commit histories are different between the local and remote branch then a _______ must happen to work the same branch locally.
+When the commit histories are different between the current branch and a remote reference branch then a _______ must happen to include the remote changes for new local work.
 ##### !end-question
 ##### !options
-* fetch merge
+* fetch & merge
 * fetch
-* merge commit
+* merge & commit
-* fetch commit
+* fetch & commit
 ##### !end-options
 ##### !answer
-* merge commit
+* merge & commit
 ##### !end-answer
 ##### !explanation
 ##### !end-explanation